André the Giant: Early life

-André René Roussimoff was born on 19 May 1946 in Coulommiers, Seine-et-Marne, the son of immigrants, Boris Roussimoff (1908–1993) and Mariann Roussimoff Stoeff (née Marasjek; 1910–1998); his father was Bulgarian and his mother was Polish.
+André René Roussimoff was born on 19 May 1946 in Coulommiers, Seine-et-Marne, to immigrants, Boris Roussimoff and Mariann Roussimoff Stoeff (née Marasjek); his father was Bulgarian and his mother was Polish.
 He was raised Catholic.
 He had two older siblings and two younger.
 His childhood nickname was Dédé (/ˈdeɪdeɪ/, /fr/).
 At birth, André weighed 6 kg; as a child, he displayed symptoms of gigantism, and was noted as "a good head taller than other kids", with abnormally long hands.
 In a 1970s television interview, Roussimoff stated that his mother was 5 ft 2 in tall and his father 6 ft 2 in tall, and that according to his father his grandfather was 7 ft 8 in tall.
 By the time he was 12, Roussimoff stood 6 ft 3 in.

 Roussimoff was an average student, though good at mathematics.
 When he was 14, Rousimoff decided against further schooling and joined the workforce, believing what he learned was sufficient for a career as a farmhand.
 He did not drop out of school, as compulsory education laws in France were no longer applicable to those aged 14 or older.

 Roussimoff spent years working on his father's farm in Molien, where, according to his brother Jacques, he could perform the work of three men.
 He also completed an apprenticeship in woodworking, and next worked in a factory that manufactured engines for hay balers.
 None of these brought him any satisfaction.
 While Roussimoff was growing up in the 1950s, the Irish playwright Samuel Beckett was one of several adults who sometimes drove local children to school, including Roussimoff and his siblings.